neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod.md

 ### 5. Admin Panel Security
 Django’s default admin panel is a common target for brute force attacks.
 Cookiecutter Django adds an extra layer of security by requiring a randomly generated **admin URL**, set in an environment variable (`DJANGO_ADMIN_URL`).

+To generate a new one for production (IMPORTANT) run:

 ```bash
 #!/usr/bin/env bash